 - Coconut aminos: Coconut aminos is a delicious alternative to soy sauce that is gluten free and soy free.
 It’s made from the sap of the coconut palm.
 You can swap this for soy sauce, however, because it has less sodium than soy sauce, reduce the sea salt to 1/2 teaspoon in the flour mixture.
 For other alternatives to coconut aminos, check out these coconut aminos substitutes.

 - Avocado spray: Use avocado oil brushed on top of the chicken pieces.

 - The secret to this recipe is the avocado oil spray.
 Make sure to liberally spray both the pan and the chicken pieces.
-While you can brush on avocado oil, the spray will coat the pieces more evenly and they’ll get crisp and golden.

-- You can make the orange chicken sauce recipe while the chicken is baking or up to a week beforehand!
+- You can make the orange chicken sauce recipe while the chicken is baking or up to a week beforehand.